GMouYes/AI_Proj/Proj3/Part3/README.md

-# EM for soft clustering
+# RL Robotic Truck Driver
 ## Files under the folder
 There are 4 python files and 1 readme file in the current folder:\
 Python files: